Say goodbye to rude, crude, and disgusting behavior.

 Some common reasons for rude behavior are:

 Stress.
 If someone is experiencing stress in life, external pressures may trigger rude behavior.
 Have you recently moved to a new home or city?
 Is your child attending a new school?
-Major changes are something to consider when addressing your child's rude behavior, as they may be the root cause of her crude behavior.
+Significant changes are something to consider when addressing your child's rude behavior, as they may be the root cause of her crude behavior.

 Fear.
 Maybe your kid is afraid of something that you're unaware of.
 If so, this could be what's causing her to act out.